 Assistant Instructors, 21 years of age or older, may upgrade to Certified Instructor by submitting an Instructor application, together with the appropriate processing & certification fees & a letter of recommendation from any NRA Certified Instructor with whom they have satisfactorily worked in the conduct of at least five NRA course classes in the rating the Assistant Instructor held.

 If you would like to join the NRA, you may click on the link to the right to go to the NRA website or you may sign up during your class.
-Either way, you'll save $10 off the regular sign-up fee.
-This $10 discount is in addition to the many benefits of belonging to the NRA.
+Either way, you'll receive a discount off the regular sign-up fee.
+This discount is in addition to the benefits of belonging to the NRA.

-What are the benefits of joining the NRA?
+What are some benefits of joining the NRA?

 For NRA Instructor Candidates: Your NRA Certification Fees will be less!